GlobalGovernanceFrameworks/website/static/frameworks/tools/justice/justice-framework-lite-guide-en.md

 Rooted in universal human rights, indigenous justice, and restorative practices, it fosters collaboration across local, regional, and global levels while respecting cultural diversity.

----

-## What Is the Framework?
-The framework is a comprehensive plan to unify and strengthen justice systems worldwide.
-It integrates governance, legal standards, technology, and stakeholder engagement to address modern challenges.
-Key features include:
-- **Inclusive Governance**: Involves marginalized communities, indigenous groups, and youth.
-- **Ethical Technology**: Uses AI and blockchain with human oversight for fairness.
-- **Restorative Justice**: Prioritizes healing and community-based solutions.
-- **Regional Customization**: Adapts to diverse legal systems (e.g., Asia-Pacific, Latin America).
-- **Global Justice Fund**: Targets $30 billion to support equitable implementation.

----

 ## Key Components
 The framework is organized into nine core sections, each addressing a critical aspect of global justice: